openedx-unsupported/devstack/README.md

 You should run any Make targets described below on your local machine, _not_ from within a VM.

+## Prerequisites

+This project was developed and tested using **Docker 1.13+**.
+If you are using OS X, please use [Docker for Mac](https://docs.docker.com/docker-for-mac/).
+Previous Mac-based tools (e.g. boot2docker) are not supported.

+[Docker for Windows](https://docs.docker.com/docker-for-windows/) may work but has not been tested and is _not supported_.

 ## Getting Started

 All of the services can be run by following the steps below.
 Note that since we are running many containers, you should